lpod/lpod-docs/level1-manifest.rst

 --------------------------

 Once selected, an entry may be deleted using the generic ``delete`` method.
+The ``del_entry()`` method, whose mandatory argument is an entry path, deletes the corresponding entry, if any.
+If the given entry doesn't exist, nothing is done.
+The return value is the removed entry, or null.

 A new entry may be added using the ``set_entry()`` method.
 This method requires a unique path as its mandatory argument.
 A ``type`` optional named parameter